 If you want to eat Panzanella in Florence, you should try our Florence food tour.
 It’s the best way to taste the best Tuscan dishes in one shot!

-Most of the traditional Florentine recipes, Panzanella included, are made with the famous Tuscan saltless bread.
+Most of the traditional Florentine recipes (such as ribollita or pappa al pomodoro), Panzanella included, are made with the famous Tuscan saltless bread.

 Why Tuscan bread has no salt?

 The most famous theory goes back to the medieval period due to a rivalry between Florence and Pisa.

 It seems that Pisa blocked the salt commerce to Florence.

 In response the Florentine bakers kept producing it letting out the salt.
 Cool!

 Another story tells that the price of the salt increased, so people couldn’t afford it, but they kept producing bread without salt.